 They don’t fear Failure

-How could you be successful at anything, if you are afraid of everything.
 The fear of failure is the worst of all.
-Sir Richard Branson might not had become what he is now if he feared dropping out of school.
+Sir Richard Branson might not have become what he is now if he feared to drop out of school.
 These people care the least about failure and work hard to avoid it at any cost.

 “Don’t be afraid to fail.
 Don’t waste energy trying to cover up failure.
 Learn from your failures and go on to the next challenge.
 It’s OK to fail.
 If you’re not failing, you’re not growing.”